Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 From there, you might be asked to type in words or phrases on your keyboard or complete a fill-in-the-blank exercise by following a mock conversation.
 The practice exercises are similar for all Babbel language courses, including French and Italian.

 And since the Babbel mobile app includes an offline mode, you can work through these drills anytime, anywhere.
-Depending on your lifestyle, that convenience and flexibility could end up being a game changer.
+If you’re a busy professional or you’re constantly on the go, that convenience and flexibility could end up being a game changer.

 The Babbel program incorporates a wide variety of drills and exercises

-I like that Babbel incorporates grammar right into its lessons, whereas Duolingo doesn’t really prioritize grammar.
-The nice thing is that Babbel doesn’t hit you over the head with dense, boring grammar assignments.
+First, I like that Babbel incorporates grammar right into its lessons, whereas Duolingo clearly doesn’t prioritize grammar.
+Plus, the nice thing is that Babbel doesn’t hit you over the head with dense, boring grammar assignments that make you dread logging in.

 We like Babbel’s subtle use of grammar lessons

-For example, one grammar exercise might include just a quick one- to two-sentence explanation in English regarding adjectives vs adverbs, followed by a fill-in-the-blank drill to reinforce what you just learned.
+For example, one grammar exercise might include a one- to two-sentence explanation in English over how to use adjectives, followed by a fill-in-the-blank drill to reinforce what you just learned.

 Babbel’s More Natural Language Usage

-The second difference I noted between these programs is that Babbel is better with using natural sentences and phrases.
+The second reason I prefer Babbel is that their app uses more natural sentences and phrases.
 A recurring complaint about Duolingo is that their example sentences are sometimes really awkward.

 Babbel Spanish exercise

-A couple examples of unnatural sentences or incorrect translations I saw with Duolingo were, “I am making dinner out of you,” and, “The bed is food.”
+A couple examples of unnatural sentences or incorrect translations I saw while working through Duolingo lessons include, “I am making dinner out of you,” and, “The bed is food.”

-So overall, the key takeaway here is the Babbel seems to be more consistent and accurate when it comes to using natural sentences and correct translations within its lessons.
+Babbel seems to be more consistent and accurate when it comes to using natural sentences and correct translations.
+You’re learning useful sentences you’ll actually say to people in real-world contexts, which gives you much more bang for your buck.

 In addition, Duolingo’s voice recognition technology is just alright.
-I definitely think Babbel wins in that department, as their tech is more accurate.
+Babbel wins in that department, as their tech is more accurate.

 Plus, Babbel does a better job of developing your listening comprehension skills.
-They use about twice as many direct audio exercises per lesson as Duolingo, and even when you’re working through matching drills, you’re constantly hearing the word repeated out loud just to make sure it truly sticks.
-Duolingo, on the other hand, is more oriented around reading and typing out words – so you could be mispronouncing them in your head the whole time, which means you’re not being set up well for understanding the actual language.
+They use about twice as many direct audio exercises per lesson as Duolingo.
+Even when you’re working through matching drills, you’re constantly hearing the word repeated out loud to make sure it truly sticks.
+Duolingo, on the other hand, is mostly oriented around reading and typing out words.

 Babbel develops your speaking skills better than Duolingo

-Bottom line, when it comes to practicing your conversational skills, I’d give Babbel the edge over Duolingo.
-However, if I’m being honest, I wouldn’t consider either to be industry leaders in this respect.
+When it comes to practicing your conversation skills, I’d give Babbel the edge over Duolingo.

-If you value verbal practice over everything else, you may want to check out Pimsleur.
-Their language programs do a really good job of getting you to remember, repeat and respond to native speakers in the context of actual conversations.
+That said, if your number one goal is to become proficient at speaking, you may want to check out Pimsleur.
+Their language programs do a great job getting you to remember, repeat, and respond to native speakers in the context of actual conversations.
 I’ll link our review of Pimsleur here if you want to check that out.

-Babbel prioritizes focused learning over entertainment, which means the lessons are designed to help you truly understand and retain the language.
+Babbel prioritizes focused learning, while Duolingo’s lessons are mostly just designed to keep you entertained.
+This means that Babbel’s lessons are designed to help you truly understand and retain the language.
 Instead of earning points or competing on leaderboards like you do with Duolingo, you spend your time mastering vocabulary, grammar, and real-world phrases.

 This approach keeps the experience efficient and meaningful, ensuring you build practical language skills.
 By avoiding distractions, Babbel helps you stay on track and see faster, more tangible progress in your learning journey.